Eight Tips For Dating Someone With Depression

 Eight tips for dating someone with depression

-Depression may feel overwhelming and challenging for the person experiencing it, so as their partner, consider providing valuable support and understanding.
+Depression may be overwhelming and challenging for the person experiencing it, so as their partner, consider providing valuable support and understanding.
 Depression is not your partner’s fault and often has nothing to do with others.
 Research shows that depression is often a biological condition, and it is treatable.

 With some effort, empathy, and the following tips, you may positively influence your partner’s life as you both work to build a healthy relationship.